-Dr. Meiser says, “Implants today are an incredibly successful, and life changing way of getting people a functional, solid, healthy, natural looking, natural feeling set of teeth and smiles.”
+Dr. Robert Meiser says, “Implants today are an incredibly successful, and life changing way of getting people a functional, solid, healthy, natural looking, natural feeling set of teeth and smiles.”

 If you have jawbone ridges that are in good condition and oral tissues that are healthy, you are a perfect candidate for this procedure.
 The beauty of dental technology coupling with your body’s natural instinct to adapt to keep you healthy, is that once the chemical and mechanical bond is formed between the implants and your jawbone, the two begin to grow together, giving your body the healthiest way to experience a younger, more natural smile.

 Made of titanium, dental implants replace the root of a tooth that has been lost.
 By surgically implanting these titanium constructs into the jawbone, a process called ossoeintegration occurs between the jaw and the implants that actually fuse the two.
 Within six months of the procedure, the two are completely joined, making dental implants all the more natural and comfortable.
 Once a patient is completely healed from the procedure, these implants are used to anchor dentures.
 This makes dental work much more permanent, and effective, eliminating the possibility of repeating procedures over and over as time goes on.